iarxm/csim-man/index.md

 !!
 It's also an opportunity to practise alignment with Olympic values, through content such as the ISA code of conduct.
 This is a more important skill in relation to long term success.

+### Rulebook Precedence

+The running principles aim to emulate as specifically as possible the rulebooks of both the International Surf Association and the World Surf League.

+Principles from those rulebooks are assumed, unless otherwise stated within this manual.
+When there are conflicting principles, this manual and associated draw spreadsheet will take first precedent.
+Then the ISA rulebook will take precedent over the WSL rulebook.

+Each athlete is expected to read this manual to understand the purpose and mechanics of this type of training.
+This implies achieving an understanding of the draw format, the scheduling and the principles of how to train.

 ## Standard Principles

-### Simulation Event Protocols
+### Session Protocols

-"Check in at the beginning of the event
+1. Check-in at the beginning of the event
-"
-Ask all necessary questions to ensure you have an adequate understanding of the plan.
+    1. Ask all necessary questions during the check-in meeting.
+Ensure a sufficient understanding of the session plan.
+Keep asking questions if this is unclear.

-Once the event starts, you are expected to be alert and on immediate standby unless otherwise communicated The plan may change rapidly in adaption to the dynamics of a surf break
+1. Once the event starts be alert throughout and on immediate standby unless otherwise communicated
+1. The plan may change rapidly in adaption to the dynamics of a surf break

-As the session unfolds, you are expected to be within close enough proximity to be informed by such changes There are situations where you will be given time to rest and hang out without concern.
-But only when specifically stated and when not in contradiction to other information
+1. As the session unfolds, be within close enough proximity to be informed by rapid changes.
+1. There are situations where time will be given to rest and be without concern, but only when specifically stated and ensure such information is clear and not in contradiction to other plans.

 ### Heat Protocols

-Check in before each heat at beach marshal station Change rash vest for each heat.
-Provide color to marshal/judges
+1. Check in before each heat at beach marshal station.
+1. Choose a different jersey color for each heat.
+1. Provide color to marshal/judges

-Green board will indicate the beginning of a heat Yellow board will indicate that 5 minutes remain
+1. Green board will indicate the beginning of a heat
+1. Yellow board will indicate 5 minutes are remaining

-Unless otherwise stated, heats will be 20 minutes long with 5 minutes of paddle out.
-There will be a small delay between heats
+1. Unless otherwise stated, heats will be 20 minutes long by default.
+1. Similarly, there will be 5 minutes of paddle out by default.
+1. There will be a small delay between heats

-Stay clear of the competitors lineup during paddle out.
+1. Stay clear of the competitors lineup during paddle out.
-Prone to shore immediately at finish.
+1. Prone to shore immediately on heat finish.
-Return to beach marshal ASAP and return the jersey
+1. Promptly return the jersey to the beach marshal
-If your heat is next, check-in and state your new jersey colour
+1. If your heat is next, check-in and state new jersey colour

 !!
 There may be consequences for breaking certain principles depending on how much disruption it causes.
 This will come in the form of penalties affecting point allocation.
 If you are carelessly slow in returning to shore or on returning to the beach marshal, you will likely be late for your next paddle out.
 The schedule will not change